Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Februari 2026 10.14.20 UTC
+- WIB: Senin, 23 Februari 2026 12.39.28 UTC
-- WITA: Senin, 23 Februari 2026 11.14.20 UTC
+- WITA: Senin, 23 Februari 2026 13.39.28 UTC
-- WIT: Senin, 23 Februari 2026 12.14.20 UTC
+- WIT: Senin, 23 Februari 2026 14.39.28 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: friendship
+Kategori: technology